By Ashok Prasad, Founder, Niyyam

 💡 Key Takeaways

-• Do not stop SIP blindly during job loss—analyze your situation first
+- Do not stop SIP blindly during a job loss

-• Continue SIP if you have strong financial backup (6–12 months’ expenses)
+- Continue SIP if you have a strong financial backup

-• Pause SIP only when essential expenses are at risk
+- Pause SIP only when survival is at risk

 Direct Answer

-Instead, you should continue, reduce, or pause SIP depending on your emergency fund, monthly expenses, and income visibility.
+Should you continue SIP during job loss depends entirely on your financial situation.
+You should continue, reduce, or pause SIP based on your emergency fund, expenses, and income visibility.
+The goal is to balance survival and long-term investing.

 Step 1: Assess Your Financial Situation Clearly

-Before taking any action, you must evaluate your current financial condition.
+Before making any decision, you must evaluate your current financial condition in detail.

 Key Questions to Ask